lboeman/SolarArbiter.github.io/dashboard_documentation.md

 ## Permission/Role management
 {: .anchor}

-This section contains proposed user interface for managing data acces through roles and permissions.
+This section describes the user interface for managing data acces through roles and permissions.
 An accompanying workflow description can be found in the [Data Access Workflow Document](/data-access-workflow/).